-However, Dylan occasionally lowered his guard in his liner notes of his early albums.
-In the notes for Times he reminisces at some length about his childhood, his youthful dreams, his ambitions.
-He is particularly revealing (and thought provoking) in the notes he wrote for Joan Baez’s In Concert Part 2.
+However, Dylan occasionally lowers his guard.
+In the notes for Times, he reminisces at some length about his childhood, his youthful dreams, his ambitions.
+He is particularly revealing (and thought-provoking) in the notes he wrote for Joan Baez’s In Concert Part 2.

 In the Another Side notes Dylan reveals quite a lot about his state of mind at the time of the recording and goes a long way toward explaining why he made such an abrupt change in direction.
 He touches on many of the same themes explored in the album’s songs.
 Because these notes reveal so much behind the songs on the album, I think it’s worth the effort to explore the notes in some detail.

 A lack of moral certitude is a general theme that runs throughout the notes, an idea also at the heart of many of the songs on the recording, especially My Back Pages.